NeonSludge/ansible-dns-inventory/README.md

 1. Your DNS server allows zone transfers (AXFR) to the host that is going to be running `ansible-dns-inventory` (Ansible control node) OR you're using the no-transfer mode (the `dns.notransfer.enabled` parameter in the configuration).
 2. Every host that should be managed by Ansible has one or more properly formatted DNS TXT records OR there is a set of TXT records belonging to a special host (the `dns.notransfer.host` parameter) AND you're using the no-transfer mode.
 3. You have created a configuration file for `ansible-dns-inventory`.

+## Features

+- Two modes of operation: zone transfers and regular DNS queries.
+- TSIG support for zone tranfers.
+- Unlimited number and length of inventory tree branches.
+- Predictable and stable inventory structure.
+- Multiple records per host supported.
+- Optional custom Ansible variables in DNS records (see caveats in the 'Host variables' section).

 ## Usage
 ```